William-Verstraeten/adalunatics/index.markdown

 <center> <h1>Is there a gender bias in the speakers of quotes related to sexual harassment?</h1> </center>

-Given the inherently gendered nature of sexual harassment, we were interested in the gender ratio of the quoted people in Quotebank 2015-2020 and in the dataset of #metoo quotes.
+Given the inherently gendered nature of sexual harassment, we were interested in the gender ratio of the quoted people in Quotebank 2015-2020 and in the dataset of #MeToo quotes.
 We hypothesised, due to the gender gap in leadership positions in many public fields, that there would be more quotes from males than females (and others) in Quotebank, and we wondered whether this feature would remain in the #MeToo quotes dataset we isolated.

 | Distribution in Quotebank [6M quotes] | Distribution in #MeToo [200k quotes] |
 |:------:|:------:|